 By using selective breeding programs over many generations, horse breeds have been produced which are little more than a couple dozen inches tall.
 These horses are called miniature horses, and they range anywhere from nineteen to thirty-eight inches in height.
 They are not a new invention; as early as the seventeenth century, miniature horses were bred as pets for the European nobility.
 And in the last few centuries, they were also used as pit ponies in English mines to carry loads of coal.
 But in recent history they have been put to use in another pursuit altogether: as guide animals for blind individuals.

 Dogs have been used for this purpose for several generations.
 The first training schools for guide dogs were established in Germany during the First World War, to enhance the mobility of veterans who were blinded in combat.
-And the United States’ Seeing Eye began training guide dogs seventy-six years ago, in 1929.
-It wasn’t until six years ago that somebody got the idea to train miniature horses for the same purpose, but it turns out there are a few surprising advantages to using a minihorse as an alternative to a dog.
+And the United States’ The Seeing Eye organization began training guide dogs way back in 1929.
+It wasn’t until 1998 that somebody got the idea to train miniature horses for the same purpose, but it turns out there are a few surprising advantages to using a minihorse as an alternative to a dog.

 Perhaps the most compelling advantage is the animals’ lifespans.
 Most of the dogs which are trained as guide dogs are large breeds—usually German Shepherds, Golden Retrievers, or Labradors—which have typical lifespans of 8-12 years.
 Considering that a dog is in its second year by the time it is ready to be used as a guide, a seeing-eye dog can only offer about 6-8 years of service.
 Not only is it emotionally difficult for one’s constant companion to die of old age, but if a blind person gets a new guide dog, he or she must repeat the training process each time.
 While a miniature guide horse requires roughly the same amount of time to train, it has a typical life expectancy of 30-40 years.